apache/parquet-format/LogicalTypes.md

 the current file, so a file containing self-references is renamed or relocated as a single unit.

-The referenced bytes are compressed with the same `CompressionCodec` as the one specified for the `inline` column.
+The bytes referenced by a self-reference are compressed with the same `CompressionCodec` as the one specified for the `inline` column.

 #### Validation

 * A value must resolve to some referenced data.
 If none of `inline`, `path`, `offset`, or `size` is set, the value does not resolve and is invalid; use column nullability to represent a null value.
+* `size` must be set whenever `offset` is set or `path` is not set.
+A value that sets `offset` without `size`, or is a self-reference (no `path`) without `size`, is invalid.
 * If `inline` is set, it supplies the bytes; producers may instead treat `inline` and the locator fields as mutually exclusive.
 * Field names within a `FILE`-annotated group must not be renamed.
-* Additional metadata about the file (e.g., modification timestamp) should be stored adjacent to this struct by engines or table formats, not inside it.
+* Additional metadata about the file (e.g., modification timestamp) should be stored adjacent to this group by engines or table formats, not inside it.

 Statistics may be collected for the individual fields of a `FILE`-annotated group according to the sort order of each field's logical type.